sureline logo

 Sureline - blue buses from Portland to Weymouth and Dorchester, August 2002 to October 2009

-On 24th August 2002 a new operator started service on the Portland - Weymouth - Dorchester corridor, a route that had seen substantial competition in previous years between Weybus, Smiths of Portland, Dorset Transit and Southern National.
-The latter company, now part of the First group and trading simply as First, had enjoyed the route to themselves in recent years.
+On 24 August 2002 a new operator started service on the Portland - Weymouth - Dorchester corridor, a route that had seen substantial competition in previous years between Weybus, Smiths of Portland, Dorset Transit and Southern National.
+The latter company, now part of the First group and trading simply as First Hampshire and Dorset, had enjoyed the route to themselves in recent years.
 Their immediate response was to introduce additional journeys four or five times a day on route X10 from Portland to Dorchester but bypassing Weymouth town centre, and subsequently a new route 1A from Weymouth to Portland Bill (via Weston not Courtlands).

-At start-up, Sureline operated on weekdays only, with their main service X10 running every half hour during the day from Southwell the length of the Isle of Portland through Wyke Regis to Weymouth, Upwey and Dorchester.
-One peak journey in each direction is diverted as the X20 to serve the Granby Industrial Estate.
+At start-up, Sureline operated on weekdays only, with their main service X10 running every half hour during the day Monday to Friday from Southwell the length of the Isle of Portland through Wyke Regis to Weymouth, Upwey and Dorchester.
+One peak journey in each direction was diverted as the X20 to serve the Granby Industrial Estate.
 On Saturdays the 1X operated every fifteen minutes between Southwell and Weymouth only.
-There are no evening or Sunday services at present.
-From 9th November 2002 the frequency on the Portland - Weymouth section was enhanced to 15 minutes Monday to Friday and 10 minutes on Saturday; on the same date the southern terminus was moved from Southwell Eight Kings to Sweethill Ripcroft.
+There were no evening or Sunday services at the time.
+From 9 November 2002 the frequency on the Portland - Weymouth section was enhanced to 15 minutes Monday to Friday and 10 minutes on Saturday; on the same date the southern terminus was moved from Southwell Eight Kings to Sweethill Ripcroft.

-The Sureline base is at Tradecroft Industrial Estate, Portland (to where they moved from Southwell Business Park, Portland in mid-July 2003).
-It's from here that David Beaman and Bill Landucci preside over the operation.
+Sureline were based at Tradecroft Industrial Estate, Portland (to where they moved from Southwell Business Park, Portland in mid-July 2003).
+It was from here that David Beaman and Bill Landucci presided over the operation.
 Both had worked locally at various times in the past, Bill as operations manager for Dorset Transit and David as general manager for Southern National.
-The initial fleet was eight 25-seater Mercedes 709's, five of which are required for the daily run-out.
-These are L303AUT also 306 307 310 312 317 322 and also M166WTJ.
-Two more similar vehicles were acquired in November 2002, M459/460JPA, both 23-seaters, with two more following in February 2003, 27-seaters N350/1 OBC This brings the fleet strength up to twelve, seven of which are now needed in service each day.
+The initial fleet was eight 25-seater Mercedes 709's, five of which were required for the daily run-out.
+These were L303AUT also 306 307 310 312 317 322 and also M166WTJ.
+Two more similar vehicles were acquired in November 2002, M459/460JPA, both 23-seaters, with two more following in February 2003, 27-seaters N350/1 OBC This brought the fleet strength up to twelve, seven of which were needed in service each day.

 An uplift in service started at Easter 2003, with buses on Sureline route X10 from Portland to Weymouth and Dorchester running every 20 minutes, and the route extended to Portland Bill once an hour (half hourly on Saturdays).
-Service X20 was rerouted to also serve Southill, and a new route X6 between Weymouth and Wyke Regis started in May.
-In November 2003 new route X7 started linking Weymouth to Downclose Estate.
-Summer saw buses running to Portland Bill every 20 minutes.
-Introduced at the Weymouth Carnival in August was Sureline's first open-topper - a Mercedes 19 seater, registered C407VVN.
-It is named Gemma after the Carnival Queen.
+Peak hour service X20 to Dorchester was rerouted to also serve the residential area of Southill, and a new competitive route X6 between Weymouth and Wyke Regis was started in May.

 bill and david

-Bill Landucci, Operations Director (left) and David Beaman, Director (right) - just before the start-up in 2002
+Bill Landucci, Operations Director (left) and David Beaman, Director (right) - just before the start-up of Sureline in 2002

 sureline ticket